Who We Are

 PFI provides a number of resources associated with its core aims which include:

-A Prayer Bulletin is distributed to Prayer Partners each month, plus a Quarterly Magazine.
+A Prayer Bulletin is distributed to Prayer Partners each month.
 Articles encourage believers with Biblical teaching.
 News items are included.
 The majority of the bulletin consists of 'Prayer Information'.
 Prayer requests received from the fellowships by PFI are edited, set in context, and summarised for easy reference when praying.
 The material is set out in easy to find areas of The Land.

-Prayer Bulletins and Magazines are free and available for download, but you need to be a Prayer Partner to receive or access them.
+Prayer Bulletins are free and available for download, but you need to be a Prayer Partner to receive or access them.

 Please complete the form at the bottom of the Home page to start the process.